 Currently the County conducts quarterly, annual, or biennial water quality monitoring at 89 site-related monitoring wells and four on-site agricultural wells to monitor the plume extents.
 The sampling frequency is determined by well classification (i.e., background wells, horizontal or vertical extent wells, seasonal/increasing trend wells, and guard wells).
 The County also conducts quarterly water-level monitoring at the 89 site-related monitoring wells, five extraction wells, 12 onsite piezometers (two of which were destroyed in June 2023), and six riparian habitat area piezometers.
 All water quality data collected by the County are posted on the State Water Resources Control Board's GeoTracker website.
-Conclusions from the monitoring program can also be found in the semi-annual reports posted on GeoTracker.
-The most recent monitoring report, the Semiannual Groundwater Monitoring Report-Summer and Fall 2022, was submitted to the Santa Ana Water Board on August 16, 2023.
-Additionally, in cooperation with the CDA, the County has been sampling extraction wells and selected proxy monitoring wells since fall 2021 to submit baseline water quality data to DDW for compliance with the Policy Memo 97-005 and CDA's drinking water permit.
-As of October 2023, the data is also being submitted to the Santa Ana Water Board and will be available on GeoTracker.
+Resources Control Board's GeoTracker website.